Miscellaneous Short Essays

 Answer:

-• After a few years, an improvement occurred & the region become habitable
+- After a few years, an improvement occurred and the region became habitable

-• Modern industries developed & processed food became easily available
+- Modern industries developed and processed food became easily available

 Question 3.
 Functional appliances.